Deep on the surface, we all get it, but we’re also lost.

 We know what we know and we Don’t know a lot.
 Mom has Declined beyond some tasks, and she’s Diminishing daily, but there is no reliable punch list for loss due to Alzheimer’s.

 I have said more than once, “She wouldn’t want to live like this,” but what do I know?
 I’ve prayed for her peace, and guess what.
 She seems to be more at peace lately.
-That part of her that mistook us for the Disease has faded.
+That part of her that we mistook for the Disease has faded.
 Her moods are better.
 Is this peace?
 Maybe.

 I’ve uttered the strangest —surreal sometimes!— prayers of my life these last few months.
 But who am I to know what to pray for?
 I’m riddled, lost like that goose.